oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

-**URL**
+**More Information**

 https://nodejs.org

 **Available Versions**::

-    12.19.0-GCCcore-10.2.0
     14.17.6-GCCcore-11.2.0
+    14.17.0-GCCcore-10.3.0
     10.15.1-foss-2020a
-    14.17.0-GCCcore-10.3.0
+    12.19.0-GCCcore-10.2.0

 nsync